4 Ways you can Benefit from Solid State Oxygen Sensors

 We frequently hear all too often, that one of the primary setbacks of purchasing an electrochemical oxygen sensor is the depleting nature by which they operate.

-LuminOx solid-state oxygen sensors can also remain in service for more than 5 years, providing high performance and extremely reliable oxygen measurements long-term.
+LuminOx solid-state oxygen sensors can remain in service for 5 years or more, providing high performance and extremely reliable oxygen measurements long-term.

 4. Minimal Cross-Sensitivity